 About ClimateReadyYYC Grants

-We challenge you to think of ways that you can help your community prepare for the impacts of climate change or prevent climate change from getting worse.
+We challenge you to think of ways that you can help your community take climate action.
 Maybe you want to build a drought resistant community garden, organize an activity-based climate education, or add shade to a public space.
 Think of what your community needs and find creative, innovative and local solutions.

 Project: Seasonal Resource Library